 - Seattle Times Co. v.
 LEATHERCARE, Inc. v.
 Touchstone SLU LLC, No. 2:15-cv-1901-TSZ (W.D.
 Wash.
 2018) (Dorsey was lead trial counsel for TB TS/RELP LLC (joint venture between Touchstone Development Partners and USAA Real Estate) in a month-long federal bench trial against the Seattle Times and an industrial drycleaner regarding environmental contamination.
 Our client secured a complete victory and was awarded millions of dollars in remediation damages.)

 - Kedrowski v.
-Lycoming Engines, 2018 Minn.
-App.
-Unpub.
-LEXIS 403, 2018 WL 2293332 (Minn.
-App.
-2018) (lead counsel for defendant airplane pump manufacturer in post-trial motions and appeal following $28 million jury award for plaintiff, the third biggest personal injury award in Minnesota state history.
-As a result of post-trial motions, jury verdict was overturned and judgment as a matter of law entered for defendant.
-Affirmed on appeal.
-On review by Minnesota Supreme Court)
+Lycoming Engines, 933 N.W.2d 45 (Minn.
+2019).
+Lead counsel for defendant airplane pump manufacturer in post-trial motions and appeal following $28 Million jury award for plaintiff, the third biggest personal injury award in Minnesota state history.
+As a result of post-trial motions, jury verdict on liability was overturned, and the state Supreme Court affirmed a new trial order.

 - Larson v.
 Gannett Co., 915 N.W.2d 485 (Minn.
 Ct.
 App.
 2018) (Ground-breaking First Amendment trial involving claims of defamation against NBC affiliate and newspaper of general circulation by private citizen mistakenly arrested for the murder of a police officer in a small MN town.
 The case involves the applicability of the fair report privilege, First Amendment protection of the press, and issues relating to common law defamation under Minnesota law.
 Jury verdict in favor of media clients; reversed by judge in post-trial order and set for new trial; new trial order now on appeal.)